OscarMarshall/elevent-client/README.md

 ## Platforms

 The build system runs on anything that has a JRE.
-Our web app will run in most browsers, but we only tests in Chrome.
+Our web app will run in most browsers, but we only tested in Chrome.

 ## Authors